nus-cs2103-AY2021S1/ip/docs/README.md

 2. [E][✘] book discussion (by: 1 Jan 2020, 12:30 PM)
 3. [D][✘] return book (by: 23 Feb 2020, 12:00 AM)
 ```
- > `:stop_sign:` You could enter partial words and it still works.
+ > You could enter partial words and it still works.
 For example, instead of `book` you could type `bo` and it would generate search results based on that.

 ### Tag: 'tag'
 You can tag tasks with a certain tag to make it easier to group certain tasks together.